-- identification and selection of investment or disinvestment opportunities; - acquisition, management and sale of properties; - lease management.
+- identification and selection of investment or disinvestment opportunities; - acquisition, management and sale of properties; - lease management/ loans for use contracts.

 As part of these activities, the Group expressly disclaims any conduct that involves the promise, granting or acquisition of real estate on terms different from those of the market or for the purpose of unduly favouring the pursuit of personal interests or the Group interests or which could otherwise be seen as corrupting conduct.